 — We use system <our-preferred-monitoring–tool> for monitoring.
 Can it be used with Butler SOS? —

 Yes, most likely.
-Butler SOS stores all metrics in InfluxDB, but also optionally sends metrics as MQTT messages.
+Butler SOS supports both InfluxDB, Prometheus and New Relic, but also optionally sends metrics as MQTT messages.

 If your main monitoring tool can use either of these as a data source, it can read data extracted by Butler SOS.

-If not natively supporting InfluxDB or MQTT, it is usually pretty easy to create a small tool that acts as a bridge between InfluxDB/MQTT and other systems.
+If not natively supporting InfluxDB, Prometheus, New Relic or MQTT, it is usually pretty easy to create a small tool that acts as a bridge to other systems.